Maine Social Security Lawyer

-Social Security Disability Insurance (SSDI) is a government program created to provide monetary support to individuals who find themselves unable to work due to a severe and long-term medical condition.
+Whether you’re seeking a Maine Social Security lawyer, or you’re located in New Hampshire or Massachusetts, our offices in all 3 states are expert in disability and personal injury law and as experienced as you’ll find throughout New England.
+Disability Insurance (SSDI) is a government program created to provide monetary support to individuals who find themselves unable to work due to a severe and long-term medical condition.
 Most people have paid into the Social Security Disability Insurance system through their payroll tax deductions, which include deduction amounts for Social Security and Medicare by way of FICA contributions.

 In order to be entitled to these benefits, a worker must complete the application process through the Social Security Administration (SSA) and meet both the earnings requirement and the medical requirement.
 Essentially, the earnings requirement means the applicant has worked and contributed into the Social Security disability system for a certain number of years (earning what the Social Security terms “quarters of coverage”) within a certain proximity of time to the time they became disabled from working.
 Assuming this to be the case, they will be considered “insured” for disability benefits under the Social Security Disability Insurance program.
+In Maine, Russell J. Goldsmith is a knowledgeable Social Security lawyer who will be able to advise you if you remain “insured” and therefore entitled to collect Social Security disability insurance benefits.
 The particular amount of time is set forth by rule and differs based on the applicant’s age and work history at the time of disability.
 The medical requirement under the program is that the applicant prove they have been suffering from a “severe medical impairment(s)” that cause(s) them to remain disabled from performing any manner of substantial gainful activity for a year or which condition(s) are expected to result in death.

 Broadly speaking, the disability test requires one to show that their condition severely hinders their ability to perform very basis work tasks, such as walking, sitting, standing, lifting, carrying, concentrating on tasks for periods of time and remembering basic instructions (among many others).
 One must remain unable to engage in any manner of substantial gainful employment, not just his or her current job.
 The agency will consider the applicant’s age, education, skills, experience, and medical condition in its analysis of whether the applicant is able to do other work.
-One is well advised to retain legal representation for assistance throughout the entire process, from initial claim and, if necessary, the appeals process.
-If your application is denied, you will have the opportunity to appeal that decision with an attorney if you choose: that process starts with a Request for Reconsideration in Maine and Massachusetts and with a Request for Hearing before an Administrative Law Judge in New Hampshire.
+One is well advised to retain whether in Maine or elsewhere a reputable Social Security lawyer for assistance throughout the entire process, from initial claim and, if necessary, the appeals process.
+If your application is denied, you will have the opportunity to appeal that decision with an attorney if you choose: that process starts with a Request for Reconsideration initially, and if denied once again, with a Request for Hearing before an Administrative Law Judge in New Hampshire.

 It is unfortunate but true that car and motorcycle crashes, workplace accidents, and faulty medical care are all too common an occurrence.
 Many of these incidents are caused by the careless or wrongful acts of others.
 In such cases, a personal injury claim may be filed against the party responsible, usually under the legal theory of negligence.